 Express Entry BC – Skilled Worker

-This category is for international workers who have post-secondary education or training and employment experience in a management, professional, technical or other skilled occupation.
+This category is for international workers who have post-secondary education or training and employment experience in management, professional, technical, or other skilled occupations.
 This category is also aligned to the Federal Express Entry system.

 Express Entry BC – International Graduate